141st Air Refueling Squadron: New Jersey Air National Guard

+Cold War

-The wartime 341st Fighter Squadron was re-designated as the 141st Fighter Squadron, and was allotted to the New Jersey Air National Guard, on 24 May 1946.
-It was organized and re-designated as the 141st Strategic Fighter Squadron at Mercer Airport, Trenton, New Jersey and was extended federal recognition on 26 May 1949.
-The 141st Strategic Fighter Squadron was entitled to the history, honors, and colors of the 341st.
+The wartime 341st Fighter Squadron was redesignated the 141st Fighter Squadron, and was allotted to the New Jersey National Guard, on 24 May 1946.
+It was organized and redesignated as the 141st Strategic Fighter Squadron at Mercer Airport, Trenton, New Jersey and was extended federal recognition on 26 May 1949.
+The 141st Strategic Fighter Squadron [sic] was entitled to the history, honors, and colors of the 341st.
 The squadron was equipped with F-47D Thunderbolts and was assigned to the 108th Strategic Fighter Group.

 In the late 1940s, the new Strategic Air Command (SAC) was manned by personnel of the wartime Eighth and Fifteenth Air Forces.
 During World War II they usually encountered swarms of enemy fighters and knew the importance of having fighter escorts.
 In the postwar era, SAC had fighter wings placed under their own operational control.
 The squadron trained in escorting SAC's B-29 and later B-50 and B-36 strategic bombers.

 The unit was called to active federal service on 1 March 1951.
-The squadron was sent to Turner AFB, Georgia where it continued its mission to provide fighter escorts to SAC bombers on training missions.
-In December 1951 it was moved to Godman AFB, Kentucky where it replaced a unit deployed to England.
+The squadron was sent to Turner Air Force Base, Georgia where it continued its mission to provide fighter escorts to SAC bombers on training missions.
+In December 1951 it moved to Godman Air Force Base, Kentucky where it replaced a unit deployed to England.
 It was released from active duty and returned to New Jersey state control on 10 November 1952.

-With return to state control, the parent 108th SFW was transferred to Air Defense Command (ADC) and was re-designated as a Fighter-Interceptor Wing.
+With return to state control, the parent 108th Wing was transferred to Air Defense Command (ADC) and was redesignated as a Fighter-Interceptor Wing.
 The 141st Fighter-Interceptor Squadron was re-equipped with the long-range North American P-51H Mustang fighter.
 Designed for the invasion of Japan, the P-51H was the last variant of the P-51 Mustang of World War II, but was produced too late to see any wartime combat.
 Not used in the Korean War due to it not being believed as "rugged" as its famous "D" model predecessor, the P-51H was used instead to equip Air National Guard units into the 1950s as an ADC interceptor.
 In 1955, the Mustangs were retired and the squadron entered the jet age, with the arrival of the North American F-86E Sabre.